 Recruitment and growth is highly variable among years for this population (Table 2 and Table 3).
 Annual Fort Peck Reservoir pool elevations and flows in the Missouri River appear to influence the reproductive success, recruitment, and growth.
 Flows in the Missouri River from 1998-2007 were not consistently high enough to produce large year-classes of paddlefish due to prolonged drought conditions (Leslie 2005, 2006).
 In addition, the average size of adult females has decreased (Bowersox 2004).
-These declines, especially in growth, were believed to be the result of decreased productivity due to the aging of Fort Peck Reservoir (rearing habitats for paddlefish) and extremely low Fort Peck Reservoir levels from 1999-2007 (Figure 1).
+These declines, especially in growth, were believed to be the result of decreased productivity due to the aging of Fort Peck Reservoir (rearing habitats for paddlefish) and extremely low Fort Peck Reservoir levels from 1999-2007 (Figure 2 and Table 1).
 However, since 2008 flows in the Missouri River have closely mimicked the historical hydrograph, and in 2011 the fifth highest flow ever recorded at the Landusky gauge (77 years) was documented.
-In addition, Fort Peck Reservoir water levels increased in 2008, 2009, 2010, and in 2011 the spillway located on Fort Peck Dam was running water for the first time since 1997.
-Successful paddlefish reproduction was documented during YOY transect observations, and adult fish captured during spring tagging efforts are in very good condition.
+In addition, Fort Peck Reservoir water levels increased in 2008, 2009, 2010, 2011, 2018 and 2019.
+In 2011, the spillway located on Fort Peck Dam was running water for the first time since 1997 and the spillway ran once again in 2018 and 2019.
+Successful paddlefish reproduction has been documented during YOY transects and adult fish captured during spring tagging efforts are in very good condition and new recruits are being observed, based on ageing structures.

-Upper Missouri River flows in 2017 mimicked historical averages from March-late June, suggesting favorable spawning conditions for adult paddlefish.
-YOY transects suggested marginal spawning success when only one YOY paddlefish was observed during our summer visual counts (Table 2 and Table 3).
+Upper Missouri River flows in 2019 were above historical averages from April-late May, suggesting favorable spawning conditions for adult paddlefish.
+YOY transects suggested decent spawning success when 8 YOY paddlefish were observed during our summer visual counts (Table 2 and Table 3).
 Drought conditions and altered flow regime from upstream reservoirs in the Upper Missouri River basin have increased the annual variability in pool elevations on Fort Peck.
-If these conditions persist for an extended period, zooplankton production is reduced and could potentially impact adult condition and recruitment of YOY paddlefish into the existing population.
+If these conditions persist for an extended period, zooplankton production is reduced and could potentially impact adult condition and recruitment and growth of YOY paddlefish into the existing population.

 The combination of prolonged drought conditions affecting the low number of successful spawning years (based on observed trigger flow occurrence and duration; Table 1) and decreased size of adults has been noted and will continue to be monitored (Figure 2).
-The presence of paddlefish ranging in age from 8-13 that are showing up in the angler harvest, questions the specific flow requirements (velocity, duration, and timing) postulated by Berg (1981).
-These year-classes were produced under extreme drought conditions and minimal flows.
-Although showing up in the creel in small densities, their presence suggests spawning conditions are favorable to produce small year-classes regardless of flow.
-Currently, YOY visual counts are the best sampling technique to confirm spawning success and have aided in identifying good year-classes (1997, 1998, 2008, and 2011) and year-classes produced under marginal or poor conditions (Table 2).
+Currently, YOY visual counts are the best sampling technique to confirm spawning success and have aided in identifying good year-classes (1997, 1998, 2008, 2011, 2018 and 2019) and year-classes produced under marginal or poor conditions (Table 2 and Table 3).

 Anglers can immediately release a snagged paddlefish if they desire.
 Based on analysis of the fishery and public support, the paddlefish limit was reduced in 2007 from two to one paddlefish annually.
 In 2008, the paddlefish season was reduced from a 365-day season to a 46-day season (May 1 to June 15), making monitoring total catch more feasible.
-An annual harvest cap of 500 paddlefish was implemented in 2008, resulting in a shorter season and fewer paddlefish being harvested annually.
+An annual harvest cap of 500 paddlefish was implemented in 2008, resulting in a shorter season.